majguo/liberty-aad-oidc/articles/blog.md

 </server>
 ```

 Note, the groups claim is not propagated by default and requires additional Azure AD configuration.
-To add a **groups claim** into the ID token, you will need to create a group with type as **Security** and add one or more members to it in Azure AD.
+To add a groups claim into the ID token, you will need to create a group with type as 'Security' and add one or more members to it in Azure AD.
 In the application registration created as part of Azure AD configuration, you will also need to: find 'Token configuration' > select 'Add groups claim' > select 'Security groups' as group types to include in ID token > expand 'ID' and select 'Group ID' in 'Customize token properties by type' section.
 Learn more details from these articles:

 - [Create a new group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - [Configuring groups optional claims](https://docs.microsoft.com/azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims)